UW-GDA/gda_course_2021/resources/instructors/instructor_weekly_workflow.md

     * If not, send message on Slack

 ### Github
+** Note: This is no longer necessary if using the Github Classroom "Enable feedback pull requests" option **
 * Github Pull Request workflow:
     * If feedback branch does not exist:
         * Click on "commits" header